Admission to the Department of Civil Engineering

-There are two levels of admission into the Department of Civil Engineering and the College of Engineering.
-The first level is called Pre-Engineering.
-Students admitted to the College of Engineering (see FRESHMAN ADMISSION) will be accepted into the Pre-Engineering Program of Civil Engineering upon their request.
-While students enrolling in Pre-Engineering may choose a department, transfers are permitted between departments of the College of Engineering.
-Application forms for a departmental transfer are available from the Office of Student Records in room 373 Ralph G. Anderson (RGAN) Building.
+There are two levels of admission to the Department of Civil Engineering and the College of Engineering.
+The first level is called Pre-engineering.
+Students admitted to the College of Engineering (see FRESHMAN ADMISSION) will be accepted into the Civil Engineering Pre-engineering program upon their request.
+While students enrolling in Pre-engineering may choose a department, transfers are permitted between departments of the College of Engineering.
+Application forms for a departmental transfer are available from the Office of Student Records in room 355-S of F. Paul Anderson Tower.

 Application for Engineering Standing may be made upon completion of the Civil Engineering core curriculum: